 Act Now to Enable People Who Use SNAP (Food Stamps) to Get Food Delivered

-Philadelphia, Pennsylvania, May 7 – Pennsylvania’s leaders have taken a critical step to ensuring that the people at the greatest risk from the COVID-19 pandemic and who rely on SNAP benefits can safely order groceries online.
-The disability nonprofit RespectAbility congratulates leaders in the Keystone State for applying for a waiver from the U.S. Department of Agriculture that would allow SNAP recipients to use their benefits for online grocery delivery via Walmart or Amazon.
+Atlanta, Georgia, May 7 – Georgia’s leaders have taken a critical step to ensuring that the people at the greatest risk from the COVID-19 pandemic and who rely on SNAP benefits can safely order groceries online.
+The disability nonsprofit RespectAbility congratulates leaders in the Peach State for applying for a waiver from the U.S. Department of Agriculture that would allow SNAP recipients to use their benefits for online grocery delivery via Walmart or Amazon.

-“This is potentially lifesaving news for the approximately 511,000 Pennsylvanians with disabilities who depend on food stamps to put food on the table,” said Jennifer Laszlo Mizrahi, President and CEO of RespectAbility.
-“We hope the USDA and Secretary Sonny Perdue will expedite the necessary paperwork and help Pennsylvanians stay safe from the pandemic.”
+“This is potentially lifesaving news for the approximately 400,000 Georgians with disabilities who depend on food stamps to put food on the table,” said Jennifer Laszlo Mizrahi, President and CEO of RespectAbility.
+“We hope the USDA and Secretary Sonny Perdue will expedite the necessary paperwork and help Georgians stay safe from the pandemic.”

 The CDC reports that approximately 90 percent of people hospitalized with COVID-19 have underlying conditions.
 People with disabilities and other historically marginalized communities are the groups most likely to have these conditions and are among the most at risk for severe complications from the coronavirus.

 Before the pandemic, the USDA launched an online SNAP purchasing pilot in partnership with the state governments of Alabama, Iowa, Nebraska, New York, Oregon and Washington State.
 This pilot allowed people with disabilities who depend on SNAP benefits to order food online and have it delivered to their homes.